-Measuring flow extent, or the distance the river is flowing, is a quick visual way to track changes in the river's water budget while providing a rough measure of the quantity of aquatic habitat available.
-For example, high flow extent may indicate high availability of habitat for aquatic life.
-Low flow extent may indicate reduced water inputs, which could decrease aquatic habitat.
+Measuring flow extent, or the distance the river is flowing, is a quick visual way to track changes in water inputs and outputs, while providing a rough measure of the quantity of aquatic habitat available.
+For example, high flow extent may indicate high inputs and high availability of habitat for aquatic life.
+Low flow extent may indicate reduced inputs, which could decrease aquatic habitat.
 Alternatively, low flow extent could indicate greater recharge of water into local aquifers.
-Miles of Flow in each reach prior to the monsoon season determines the minimum extent of flow during the driest time of year.
-This is typically measured in mid-June.

-Flow at Trico Road, located at the farthest end of the study area, estimates daily changes in maximum flow extent through the three reaches by counting the "dry days" or days with no streamflow.
+Miles of flow in June in each reach prior to the monsoon season determines the minimum extent of flow during the driest time of year.
+This is typically measured on one morning in mid-June.
+Flow at Trico Road, located at the farthest end of the study area, estimates daily changes in maximum flow extent through the three reaches by counting the "dry days," or days with no streamflow.